Fairs in Pristina: Travel Fair, Travel and Tourism Fair

 The year of the trade show's foundation is 2004.
 It is held year after year at "Pallati i Rinise" from 28 to 30 May and is open to trade visitors and public.
 The Travel and Tourism Fair is organized by CEO - Congress & Event Organization.

 There is participation from tourism information offices, tourism agencies, tourism associations, ministries, municipalities, travel organizers, hotels and gastronomy, equipment for hotels and restaurants, tourism resources, skiing equipment, ski lifts, sport equipment and outfits, outdoor sports, IT and software services for travel arrangements, fitness, fashion, cosmetics etc.

-AGROKOS-Agrobusiness, Food and Drink Fair
+AGROKOS (Agrobusiness, Food and Drink Fair)

-Pallati i Rinisë is the venue where AGROKOS is annually held, from 08 to 11 October, open to public.
+Pallati i Rinisë is the venue where AGROKOS is annually held, from 08 to 11 October, open to the public.
 AGROKOS was found in 2000.
-The trade show organizer responsible for organisation and management of AGROKOS is CEO - Congress & Event Organization.
+The trade show organizer responsible for organisation and management of AGROKOS is CEO (Congress & Event Organization).
 The fair lies on the following business sectors: Agriculture, Food, Beverages.
 It contains food, production of milk, meat, seafood, fruits and vegetables, confectionery products, spices, products of agriculture and farming, light and heavy machinery for agriculture equipment and technology.